apache/arrow/docs/source/developers/java/building.rst

    :scale: 50 %
    :alt: Setup maven configurations with environment variables and properties per building

+IntelliJ also, offer a run option button to runs configuration created.
+Option available at: Run -> Run 'java-dataset'.
-Let's run our java-dataset maven configuration:
+Let's run our java-dataset maven configuration created:

 .. figure:: img/java_run_mvn_configuration.png
    :scale: 50 %
    :alt: Option to run new maven configuration created

+Also you could see results of your run automatically on the Run Toolbar.
+Option available at: View -> Tool Windows -> Run

 .. figure:: img/java_run_mvn_configuration_result.png
    :scale: 50 %